Wondering which dating app will get you the best results in the shortest amount of time?

 When you enable Tinder Feed, any changes you make to your Tinder profile will automatically be visible to your matches on their Tinder Feeds.
 And vice versa – any changes they make will be visible on yours.

 Examples of what's shared include uploading a new photo or changing your Spotify anthem.
-Find out exactly how to use Tinder feed here.
+To see exactly how to use it, check out this quick guide to Tinder Feed.

 How Do You Get Tinder Picks?